Brilliant Admin Themes to Freshen Up Your Dashboard

 Ultra Admin is available for $23 and integrates smoothly with BuddyPress, bbPress, and WooCommerce.

 We’ll close out our list with MaterialWP, which is available for $69 per year.

 Based loosely on Google’s material design guidelines, the plugin gives you a genuinely different-looking back end for either your own or clients’ sites and makes customization a breeze.
 Individual admin elements can be changed at will and features such as drag-and-drop admin menu reordering enable you to get things set up nice and quickly.

 The Future of Admin Themes

 As with many parts of WordPress, the area of admin themes is certain to change enormously in the next 18 months – largely as a result of the REST API finally fully making its way into core.
 We’re likely to see completely separate applications emerge that deliver entirely new takes on what it means to administer a WordPress site.

 Automattic’s WordPress.com desktop app Calypso is the first one of these out the door and it’s a highly significant development.
 It’s still probably too early to make hard and fast predictions about exactly which direction admin customization will go in, but a number of points are reasonably safe bets:

 - Custom admin interfaces targeting particular site verticals are likely to emerge.
-Early implementations such as Pickle and Happy Tables show one direction the market may well be heading.

 It’ll be some time yet before we see the next wave of WordPress admins arrive, and the collection of plugins we’ve highlighted above should give you plenty of options for fine-tuning the WordPress admin experience for both yourself and clients in the interim.